anastuart/thesis/source/09_introduction.md

 ## Problem statement

-Non-restorative sleep (NRS) is a condition characterised by unrefreshing sleep upon awakening despite normal sleep as measured by polysomnography (PSG) [@roth2010].
+Non-restorative sleep (NRS) is a condition characterised by unrefreshing sleep upon awakening despite normal sleep parameters as measured by polysomnography (PSG) [@roth2010].
 It has debilitating daytime effects including persistent daytime fatigue [cite], diminished cognitive performance [cite], and reduced mental wellbeing [cite].
 Despite the significant impacts of this condition, it is poorly diagnosed and not included in the Diagnostic and Statistical Manual-5 [@apa2022], with no established guidelines for clinical management.
 A potential reason for the lack